Noorpur Ki Rani

 Noorpur Ki Rani is a Pakistani television series which was broadcast on Hum TV from 25 April 2009 to 3 October 2009.
-Written by Pakistani author and screenwriter Samira Fazal, and directed by Haissam Hussain, Noorpur Ki Rani was based on the 1938 English novel Rebecca by Daphne Du Maurier.
+Written by Samira Fazal, and directed by Haissam Hussain, Noorpur Ki Rani was based on Daphne Du Maurier's 1938 novel Rebecca.
 The series stars Sanam Baloch, Nauman Ijaz and Mahnoor Baloch.
 The plot revolves around an orphan girl, and her journey to become the princess of Noorpur for which she dreamed so long.

 At the 9th Lux Style Awards, Baloch received a Best TV Actress - Satellite nomination for her performance.
 Noorpur Ki Rani was also broadcast in India on Zindagi beginning 13 July 2014, and was also released on ZEE5.